rkfg/BTFS/README.md

-    -s save/to/dir — path to download dir (required) -p port — tcp (for torrent) and udp (for DHT) port to listen to -r path/to/resume.dat — use the resume file for faster incomplete download resuming --piece-par N — download N pieces in parallel --log — enable logging (provide a python logging configuration on /etc/btfs/logging.conf ) --log-conf path/to/conf — use another logging configuration file
+    -s save/to/dir — path to download dir (required) -p port — tcp (for torrent) and udp (for DHT) port to listen to -r path/to/resume.dat — use the resume file for faster incomplete download resuming -d 0/1 — default chunk priority.
+0 means nothing would be downloaded except files you try to read, 1 (default) means the download would be like normal but requested files will have the highest priority.
+    --piece-par N — download N pieces in parallel --log — enable logging (provide a python logging configuration on /etc/btfs/logging.conf ) --log-conf path/to/conf — use another logging configuration file